zgilkerson/azure-pipelines-agent/docs/design/byos.md

 1. Customer wants to run several consecutive jobs on an agent to take advantage of things like incremental source and machine-level package caches.
 But, they don't want to run unnecessary VMs overnight when there's no load.
 They want to specify minimum and maximum # of agents associated with time ranges.
 2. Customer wants to run additional configuration or cache warmup before an agent beings accepting jobs.
 As additional agents are spun up, the customer has an opportunity to run a prep script that doesn't impact "pipeline runtime".

+### On-premises customers

+1. Customer wants to use Azure DevOps Server with elastic agent pools.

 ## Solution